raphaelcohn/discographer/README.md

 #### Root Overlays

-Root overlays are hierarchal folders that will overlay in `/` in the build machine image.
+Root overlays are hierarchal folders and files that will overlay in `/` in the build machine image.

-Root overlays are folders or symlinks in `${configPath}/${machine}/root-overlays`
+Root overlays are folders or symlinks in `${configPath}/machines/${machine}/root-overlays`

 Due to the design of the supermin-wrapper, any files starting with a period (`.`) (also known as hidden files) in the root of the overlay are not copied.
 This ensures things like `.gitignore` files are not copied in.
 Ordinarily, this shouldn't be an issue, because it is exceedingly rare for hidden files to exist in the root (`/`) of a Linux server.